 The Dark Times: His previous reign.
 After that, it's little surprise the KND are so fearful of adults.

-Dystopia Justifies The Means: His intent is nothing less than a Crapsack World where kids, and the second time, anyone who had ever been a kid, toils endlessly to create tapioca pudding for his consumption.
+Dystopia Justifies the Means: His intent is nothing less than a Crapsack World where kids, and the second time, anyone who had ever been a kid, toils endlessly to create tapioca pudding for his consumption.
 It's a lot worse than it sounds.

 Evil Overlord: Once ruled the world with an iron fist before Numbuh Zero betrayed and defeated him.

 Eviler than Thou: To literally every villain in the Rogues Gallery once they find out his plan to turn everyone that's ever been a kid into Senior Citizombies includes them.
-Father actually outright states that Grandfather is eviler than him before reviving him, calling him "The World's Most Ultimate Evil".
+Father outright states that Grandfather is eviler than him before reviving him, calling him "The World's Most Ultimate Evil".

 Fisher King: When he rules the world, he uses his Reality Warper abilities to convert into an old-style Crapsack World complete with child labor, Industral Era-style factories making tapioca pudding for him to eat.

 Genre Savvy: Is smart enough to NOT underestimate Hope Springs Eternal and understands he hasn't really won until he's destroyed the Book of KND, which let Numbuh Zero defeat him the last time.
-And he also doesn't go out to find it until nearly the entire world is under his control and the Kids Next Door are all but destroyed.
+He also doesn't go out to find it until nearly the entire world is under his control and the Kids Next Door are all but destroyed.

 Rapid Aging: His primary ability is to age everything he touches, though not only does he age them rapidly, he turns them into his 'Senor Citizombie' minions.
 All individuals he ages gain the ability to do it to others.